lanukim/lanukim.github.io/index.md

 Vivek Kulkarni, **Lanu Kim**, Daniel McFarland.
 "Modeling Tie Dynamics in Ideational Spaces of Scientific Fields - A Network Theoretic Approach." [draft ready]

+### Technology and society
+**Lanu Kim**.
+“Geographical Locations of Occupations and Information and Communication Technology: Do Online Tools Impact Where People in the U.S. Live and Work?” [under review]

 ### Social structural of peripheral academia
 **Lanu Kim**, Sue-yeon Song.
 2020.
 “Is Korean Academia Unique?: Comparison of Knowledge Discourses between Korean and International Sociology.” _Korean Journal of Sociology_ 54(4):1-40. (in Korean) [Link](https://www.dbpia.co.kr/Journal/articleDetail?nodeId=NODE10502123)